John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # Check Ubuntu version
      lsb_release -a

-     # Change to home folder
-     cd ~

      # In Windows File Explorer create the folder "TMB_Debug" on the C: drive.
 Enter the folder and leave File Explorer open.
-     # Copy the R and Cpp files from the R folder in this repo to C:\TMB_Debug
+     # Copy the R and Cpp files from the R_and_Cpp folder in this repo to C:\TMB_Debug

-     # All the Windows' drives will be mounted in /mnt on Ubuntu, e.g. 'c' for 'C:' drive.
+     # All the Windows' drives will be mounted in /mnt on Ubuntu, e.g. 'c' for 'C:' drive:
      ls ../../mnt

-     # Create a change directory command in .bashrc to run at startup.
-Here the 'TMB_Debug' folder on the 'C:' drive is being used.
-This needs to be in the home folder (~).
+     # Create a change directory command in .bashrc to run at startup. '.bashrc' needs to be in the home folder (~).
+     cd ~
      echo 'cd /mnt/c/TMB_Debug' > .bashrc

      # For now, change to this directory manually